troubleShooter239/troubleShooter239/README.md

 # Social Networks
 - 📫 You can reach me by email at [morgun2282@gmail.com](mailto:morgun2282@gmail.com)
-- 💼 You can visit my [LinkedIn](https://www.linkedin.com/in/nikta-morgun123/) for more info about my professional career
 - 🧠 You can check my [LeetCode profile](https://leetcode.com/u/troubleShooter239/)